 ABC launched nine new scripted TV series during the regular portion of the 2018-19 season.
 They cancelled three and renewed six.
 That’s a far better average than the previous season.
 How will the alphabet network TV shows perform during the 2019-20 season?
 Stay tuned!

-ABC shows (so far): 20/20, American Housewife, America’s Funniest Home Videos, A Million Little Things, Black-ish, Bless This Mess, The Conners, Dancing with the Stars, Emergence, Fresh off the Boat, The Goldbergs, The Good Doctor, Grey’s Anatomy, How to Get Away with Murder, Kids Say the Darndest Things, Mixed-ish, Modern Family, The Rookie, Schooled, Shark Tank, Single Parents, and Stumptown.
+ABC shows (so far): 20/20, American Housewife, America’s Funniest Home Videos, A Million Little Things, The Bachelor, Black-ish, Bless This Mess, The Conners, Dancing with the Stars, Emergence, Fresh off the Boat, The Goldbergs, The Good Doctor, The Great American Baking Show, The Great Christmas Light Fight, Grey’s Anatomy, How to Get Away with Murder, Kids Say the Darndest Things, Mixed-ish, Modern Family, The Rookie, Schooled, Shark Tank, Single Parents, and Stumptown.

 There’s lots of data that network execs look at when deciding whether to renew or cancel a TV series but ratings are the major ingredient.
 These charts will be updated daily, as new ratings data becomes available.

 A couple of notes about these charts: